neilfink/github-pages-with-jekyll/index.md

-This portfolio is still under construction, and most likely will be for quite a while.

-**My links in the top-right of the page work though.**

 I have much of my coding work stored in private repos for academic purposes.
 However, I have a showcase of my games recorded, and GameMaker source code listed here as well.
+Feel free to check out my links at the top-right of this page.

 ## 3D FPS Dungeon Crawler Example